 The internal streetscape consists of Lenardo Drive and Stamps Drive (see Figure 5.1).
 Although portions of these streets are located on top of the original haul roads where planting is not restricted, portions of the streets that are not within the original haul roads will be subject to DTSC requirements for landfill properties, including containerized trees and non-woody root system shrubs and ground cover.
 These internal streets will have landscaped medians and parkways (see Figure 6.7, Internal Streetscape Landscape Theme Concept: Lenardo Drive South of PA1 and PA2, and Figure 6.8, Internal Streetscape Landscape Theme Concept: Lenardo Drive along PA3(b)).
 There shall be continuous shrub and ground-cover plantings in the medians and parkways with vertical planting at an average of every 50 feet along the edges.
-In addition, in order to protect view corridors and signage visibility, trees may be planted outside the right-of-way, provided that the number of trees is greater than or equal to the number of trees that would otherwise be required in the right-of-way.
-Trees may also be clustered, so long as the number of trees planted is greater than or equal to the number of trees that would otherwise be required, and the landscaping complements the rest of the development.
+In addition, in order to protect view corridors and signage visibility, trees may be planted outside the right-of-way, provided that the number of trees is greater than or equal to the number of trees planted is greater than or equal to the number of trees planted is greater than or equal to the number of trees planted is greater than or equal to the number of trees planted is greater than or equal to the number of trees planted is greater than or equal to the number of trees planted is greater than or equal to the number of trees planted is greater than or equal to the number of trees planted is greater than or equal to the number of trees planted is greater than or equal to the number of trees planted is greater than or equal to the number of trees planted is greater than or equal to the number of trees planted is greater than or equal to the number of trees planted is greater than or equal to the number of trees that would otherwise be required, and the landscaping complements the rest of the development.
 Clustered trees may be placed at entry driveways, on-site drive aisles, and pedestrian plaza entries that face Lenardo Drive.
-Landscape plans for the median and parkway on public roads must be approved by the City Engineer.
+Landscape plans for the median and parkway on public roads